armory/docs/content/en/docs/installation/guide/air-gapped/ag-operator.md

    aws s3 mb s3://halconfig --endpoint=http://localhost:9000
    aws s3 cp --recursive halconfig s3://halconfig --endpoint=http://localhost:9000
    ```
->WARNING: If you're using `kustomize-spinnaker-patches` consider removing `infrastructure/minio.yml` from the list of resources to prevent the accidental deletion of the bucket when calling `kubectl delete -k .`.

 ## Host the Armory Enterprise Docker images